 In FY2006, APHIS received \$13.8 million for avian flu in regular appropriations, plus \$71.5 million in emergency supplemental appropriations (which will remain available, if unspent, through FY2007).
 The emergency appropriations were part of the \$3.8 billion pandemic flu supplemental in Division B of P.L.
 109-148, which included \$111 million for agencies in the agriculture appropriations bill: \$91 million for USDA's avian flu program and \$20 million for FDA's pandemic flu vaccine program.
-(For more on avian flu, see CRS Report RS21747, Avian Influenza: Agricultural Issues, by Jim Monke.)
+(For more on avian flu, see CRS Report RL33795, Avian Influenza in Poultry and Wild Birds, by (name redacted) and (name redacted).)

-BSE Testing and Trade.
+BSE Testing and Trade

 Both the Senate and House committee reports designate, within the APHIS appropriation, \$17.2 million for BSE surveillance, to support 40,000 individual animal tests per year.
 The agency has been testing the brains of some 7,000 or more U.S. cattle weekly, in mainly higher-risk categories (e.g., nonambulatory, older, sick animals) to determine the prevalence of the disease in the U.S. herd.
 Over two years of surveillance, two out of approximately 750,000 head have tested positive for BSE.
 The Department is expected to adjust, and likely scale back, this intensive testing program after consulting a May 2006 peer review of its results.
 On the House floor, Representative Kucinich offered but later withdrew an amendment aimed at maintaining BSE testing at the enhanced level.